apache/flink/docs/dev/table/connect.md

 Table Schema
 ------------

-The table schema defines the names and types of columns similar to the column definitions of a SQL `CREATE TABLE` statement.
+The table schema defines the names and types of columns similar to the column definitions of an SQL `CREATE TABLE` statement.
 In addition, one can specify how columns are mapped from and to fields of the format in which the table data is encoded.
 The origin of a field might be important if the name of the column should differ from the input/output format.
 For instance, a column `user_name` should reference the field `$$-user-name` from a JSON format.
 Additionally, the schema is needed to map types from an external system to Flink's representation.
 In case of a table sink, it ensures that only data with valid schema is written to an external system.

 The following example shows a simple schema without time attributes and one-to-one field mapping of input/output to table columns.